Weiss Fund for

 Projects will be judged by a committee of PhD economists.
 Expected impact per dollar spent will be the overriding criteria.
 Projects will be judged based on:

-3. Potential long-run impact on the well-being of people in less developed countries.3
+- Potential long-run impact on the well-being of people in less developed countries.

-3 - Proposals led by senior faculty should focus on longer-term projects, and projects designed to capture spillover effects
+Proposals led by senior faculty should focus on longer-term projects, and projects designed to capture spillover effects.

-The committee may consider off-cycle Expressions of Interest, particularly for time-sensitive or low-cost projects.
+The committee may consider off-cycle Requests for Proposal, particularly for time-sensitive or low-cost projects.
 Off-cycle Expressions of Interest that are deemed to be time-sensitive should include a cover email explaining why they are time sensitive and why it was impossible to submit the project in response to the prior call.
-The possibility of an off-cycle Expression of Interest is intended for exceptional cases such as a research project that needs to be put in place quickly to evaluate the impact of an unanticipated policy change.
+The possibility of an off-cycle Request for Proposal is intended for exceptional cases such as a research project that needs to be put in place quickly to evaluate the impact of an unanticipated policy change.

 Applying for Travel Grants

-PhD students and junior faculty members are eligible to apply for exploratory grants to finance trips to meet with organizations working in the developing world (non-profit organizations, for-profit organizations, and governments are all eligible) that are interested in collaborating with researchers on a project that could potentially qualify for Weiss Family Program Fund support.
-If interested, please inquire with the Weiss Program (email@example.com) about some organizations that would like to work with researchers.
+PhD students and junior faculty members are eligible to apply for exploratory grants to finance trips to meet with organizations working in the developing world (non-profit organizations, for-profit organizations, and governments are all eligible) that are interested in collaborating with researchers on a project that could potentially qualify for Weiss Fund support.
+If interested, please inquire with the Weiss Fund (email@example.com) about some organizations that would like to work with researchers.
 Expressions of Interest for exploratory travel grants are welcome for both those and other organizations.
 Such Expressions of Interest should only be submitted after initial email and phone conversations with the NGO have taken place to establish potential feasibility of a project and a likely match between the researcher(s) and the NGO.
-The expression of interest should be under 750 words (including footnotes) and should include a detailed budget.
-It should explain what the organization does, what potential research project or projects would be explored, and what communication the researcher and the organization have already had.
-PhD students should explain any prior previous field experience and should obtain an endorsement of the trip from an advisor, and provide a recent transcript.
-Expressions of Interest can be on-cycle, submitted under normal deadlines (March 31, 2017 for evaluation in the Spring 2017 round), or, if time-sensitive, off-cycle, but in the latter case only if there is evidence that reliance on an off-cycle Expression of Interest was unavoidable.